 It should be noted that when we say mold temperature, we refer to the temperature of the mold cavity surface, not the temperature displayed on the mold temperature controller.
 In many cases, the temperature displayed on the mold temperature controller is not consistent with the temperature of the cavity surface due to the environment and improper power selection of the mold temperature controller.
-Therefore, the temperature of the cavity surface must be measured and recorded before the actual mold test.
-At the same time, it is also necessary to measure different positions in the mold cavity to check whether the temperature at each point is balanced, and record the corresponding results to provide reference data for subsequent mold optimization.
+Therefore, the temperature of the cavity surface must be measured and recorded before the mold test.
+At the same time, measuring different positions in the mold cavity is necessary to check whether the temperature at each point is balanced and record the corresponding results to provide reference data for subsequent mold optimization.

-According to experience, parameters such as plasticizing amount, limited value of injection pressure, injection speed, cooling time and screw speed are initially set, and they are properly optimized.
+According to experience, parameters such as plasticizing amount, the limited value of injection pressure, injection speed, cooling time, and screw speed are initially set and properly optimized.

 Step 4.
 Carry out a filling experiment to find out the transition point.